andrewsrichardson/food-blog/src/pages/blog/roast-dinner-for-one/roast-dinner-for-one.md

 date: 2021-02-02T15:49:18.776Z
 title: Roast Dinner for One
 description: Garlicky thyme chicken.
 Crispy roasties.
 Chargrilled green veggies.
+  Silky smooth gravy.
 Cooking a roast for one doesn't have to be difficult !
 time: "60"
 ingredient:
   - item: